splunk/public-o11y-docs/apm/profiling/intro-profiling.rst

     <h2>Memory profiling</h2>
   </embed>

 Memory profiling adds memory allocation data to stack traces and exposes memory metrics, so that you can discover leaks and unusual consumption patterns in your instrumented services and applications.
-See :ref:`memory-profiling-use-case`.
+See :ref:`memory-profiling-scenario`.

 After you get profiling data into Observability Cloud, you can visualize the memory allocation behavior of each component using the flame graph.
 See :ref:`flamegraph-howto`.